Rob Kish | Dec 4, 2017 | 0

 I started this website to reach beyond what my capabilities are limited to by working with clients 1-on-1.
 I had an epiphany about why I love my job so much.
 All this time, I thought it was my passion for the science of our unique gift called the human body.
 My true passion, however, is changing the lives’ of other’s in ways they couldn’t have imagined.

-All the years of working with numerous clients has taught me something, I have a lot to offer.
+All the years of working with numerous clients have taught me something, I have a lot to offer.
 It helped me realize I perceive the world, and our lives’, differently than most people.
 Creating robkish.life is a way for me to fulfill my life purpose and touch as many lives as I possibly can, and open the opportunity to change lives’ on a much larger scale.

 I am truly excited to have the opportunity to live in a time where I can do this.
 I am very grateful for this opportunity.